LaVar Ball: Allegations of discriminatory comments

 On March 25, 2017, after Ball's November 2016 prediction that UCLA would win the NCAA championship, the team lost to Kentucky in the Sweet 16 round of the tournament, with Lonzo pulling a hamstring.
 Weeks after the loss, Ball said, "Realistically you can't win no championship with three white guys because the foot speed is too slow.
 I told Lonzo: 'One of these games you might need to go for 30 or 40 points.'
 It turned out that was the one game.
 Then once they get to the Elite 8, they're right there."
 He was presumably referring to his son's three white teammates Bryce Alford, T. J. Leaf, and Thomas Welsh.
 Lonzo downplayed the remarks, viewing them "as a joke."
 Brian Mazique of Forbes criticized Ball's comments as "plain racist," while David Whitley of the Orlando Sentinel called them factually correct despite being politically incorrect.
 Actor Michael Rapaport recorded a profanity-laced rant against Ball as well.
 One day after making the statement, Ball clarified by saying "I love those guys" and instead pushed blame for the loss onto his son.

+Allegations of sexism

+On May 17, 2017, Ball appeared on The Herd with Colin Cowherd, a show on Fox Sports, where his remarks towards female host Kristine Leahy were seen as sexist.
+He never faced in Leahy's direction for the whole interview, apparently trying to talk only with Colin Cowherd on the other side of the studio.
+Ball argued with Leahy about if Big Baller Brand should market to both men and women, asserting that his brand is not for women, and when she asked him how many shoes he had already sold, he said, "Stay in your lane."
+During the segment, Leahy expressed that she believed Ball was disrespecting women, and he responded by calling her a "hater" for her previous criticism of his parenting.
+He also commented, "She scares me.
+I don't look over there because I'm scared of her.
+I'm thinking assault right now.
+Leave me alone."

+Later that day on The Herd, Leahy issued a response about her argument with Ball, saying, "So he was upset at me for what I said there, and that's completely fine.
+But you can't come at me and disrespect me and not look me in the eye and threaten me.
+That's just not OK."
+Ball, however, denied threatening her.
+The Washington Post reacted to the exchange: "LaVar Ball officially has moved from outlandish to obnoxious."
+New York Post labeled Ball's remarks on the show a "sexist rant."
+Following the incident, Big Baller Brand began selling women's clothing on its website.
+It also started selling T-shirts that read "Stay in Yo Lane."
+The magazine Complex called Ball's choice to sell the potentially controversial shirts "his most classless move yet."
+Leahy responded by promoting Girls, Inc. on a Twitter post, an action that Yardbarker called "classy stuff."